memo-567/geogram/docs/station-implementation-plan.md

 │                     RELAY SETUP WIZARD                               │
 ├─────────────────────────────────────────────────────────────────────┤
 │                                                                     │
-│  "Would you like this device to act as a relay?"                   │ │                                                                     │ │  ┌─────────────────────┐     ┌─────────────────────┐               │
+│  "Would you like this device to act as a station?"                   │ │                                                                     │ │  ┌─────────────────────┐     ┌─────────────────────┐               │
-│  │   Enable Relay      │     │   Skip (Client Only) │               │
+│  │   Enable Station      │     │   Skip (Client Only) │               │
 │  │   Mode              │     │                      │               │
 │  └──────────┬──────────┘     └──────────────────────┘               │
 │             │                                                       │
 │             ▼                                                       │
 │  ┌─────────────────────────────────────────────────────────────┐   │
-│  │  "What type of relay do you want to create?"                │   │
+│  │  "What type of station do you want to create?"                │   │
 │  │                                                             │   │
 │  │  ┌─────────────────────┐  ┌─────────────────────────────┐  │   │
 │  │  │   ROOT RELAY        │  │   NODE RELAY                │  │   │
 │  │  │                     │  │                             │  │   │
 │  │  │   Create a new      │  │   Join an existing          │  │   │
-│  │  │   relay network.    │  │   relay network.            │  │   │
+│  │  │   station network.    │  │   station network.            │  │   │
 │  │  │   You become the    │  │   Extend network            │  │   │
 │  │  │   network owner.    │  │   coverage.                 │  │   │
 │  │  │                     │  │                             │  │   │